NCAR/ccpp-framework/doc/briefing_pm.md

 CAM-SIMA's group caps pass **every individual variable as a separate argument** to the scheme dispatch routine.
 At CAM-SIMA's roughly two-hundred-variable scale this works.
-At UFS scale (~1200 variables per group), the generated Fortran exceeds compiler limits prevents the use of strict error-checking flags (`-check all`, `-fcheck=all`) required for operational implementation, and even when it does compile produces unmaintainably large source files.
+At UFS scale (~1200 variables per group), the generated Fortran exceeds compiler limits, prevents the use of strict error-checking flags (`-check all`, `-fcheck=all`) required for operational implementation, and even when it does compile produces unmaintainably large source files.
-**This is the technical reason capgen cannot drive UFS today**, independent of any other concern.
+**This is one technical reason capgen cannot drive UFS today**, independent of any other concern.

 `capgen-ng` reverts to prebuild's DDT-argument convention.
 Host